7 Times Baking Soda & Hydrogen Peroxide Make a Stellar Cleaning Combination

-To the long list of things that go together (think: peanut butter and jelly, peas and carrots, Ina and Jeffrey), we’d like to add baking soda and hydrogen peroxide.
-While mixing chemicals and cleaners can sometimes be dangerous and is generally not advised, BS and HP (as we like to affectionately call them) can be a powerful and effective cleaning combo.
+To the long list of things that go together (think: peanut butter and jelly, peas and carrots, Ina and Jeffrey), we’d like to add hydrogen peroxide and baking soda.
+While mixing chemicals and cleaners can sometimes be dangerous and is generally not advised, these two household staples can be a powerful and effective cleaning combo.

-Whether used in tandem or as a potent paste, baking soda and hydrogen peroxide deserve to be the next power couple … of your cleaning arsenal.
-Here are some of the best ways to use baking soda and hydrogen peroxide around the home.
+Whether used in tandem or as a potent paste, baking soda and hydrogen peroxide deserve to be the next power couple — of your cleaning arsenal.
+Here are some of the best ways to use hydrogen peroxide and baking soda around the home:

-Note: A mixture of baking soda and hydrogen peroxide should never be stored in a closed container because a buildup of carbon dioxide can cause the container to leak, explode, or spray when opened.
-Only make as enough paste for one cleaning session at a time.
+Note: Always use protective gloves when cleaning with hydrogen peroxide and be sure not to ingest it.
+A mixture of baking soda and hydrogen peroxide should never be stored in a closed container because a buildup of carbon dioxide can cause the container to leak, explode, or spray when opened.
+Only make enough paste for one cleaning session at a time.

 1. Clean hard water residue off plastic and silicone cooking tools.